 • Take personal and collective action to empower women;

 Thereby accelerating progress towards equality by reducing the amount of violence and discrimination women face, and increasing the resources within a community that are dedicated to empowering women.

-As of December 2013, over 2791 young men have enrolled on Action for Equality Programme, 1216 young men have graduated from the AfE-Graduate Programme with more than 60% attendance, 466 young men have enrolled on the AfE-Alumni Programme, 96 men volunteer on a weekly basis and 26 men act as leaders on the Alumni Programme.
+As of September 2014, over 3294 young men have enrolled in Action for Equality Programme, 1556 young men have graduated from the AfE-Graduate Programme with more than 60% attendance, 466 young men have enrolled in the AfE-Alumni Programme, 100 men volunteer on a weekly basis and 40 men act as leaders on the Alumni Programme.

 61% women who live with the graduates have reported a reduction in experience of violence and discrimination at the hands of the graduates.